From the Minister > Bio

-In addition to his responsibilities at the church, Jeff locally is a leader of the Salem Alliance for the Environment (SAFE) and a member and Healthlink.
-He also is an active member of the City of Salem’s Renewable Energy Task Force and has been a longtime member of the Salem Interfaith Council, whose members commit to advancing the cause of peace in the City of Shalom (Salem).
-He also serves on the Board of the Salem Award for Human Rights and Social Justice, a group founded on the 300th anniversary of the Salem Witch Hysteria in 1992.
+In addition to his responsibilities at the church, Jeff locally is a leader of the Salem Alliance for the Environment (SAFE) and a member of Salem Sound Coastwatch and Healthlink.
+He also is a member of the City of Salem’s Renewable Energy Task Force and has been a longtime member of the Salem Interfaith Council, whose members commit to advancing the cause of peace in the City of Shalom (Salem).
+He also served on the Board of the Salem Award for Human Rights and Social Justice, a group founded on the 300th anniversary of the Salem Witch Hysteria in 1992.

 Regionally, Jeff serves on the Board of Directors of the Massachusetts Interfaith Power & Light.
 He has been active in a variety of interfaith environmental and lobbying initiatives on the state level.
-In addition, he is a member of The Climate Project, being one of 2,000 people around the world who have been personally trained by Al Gore to give presentations on climate change.
-He regularly lectures to businesses, religious communities and schools about climate change issues and ways that all of us can live more lightly on the planet.
+In addition, he is a member of The Climate Reality Project, being one of now 4,000 people around the world who have been personally trained by Al Gore to give presentations on climate change.
+He regularly lectures to businesses, community groups and schools about climate change issues and ways that all of us can live more lightly on the planet.

 Previously, Jeff has served as a board member of Lifebridge (formerly The Salem Mission), the Salem YMCA, and as a Trustee at The Salem Athenaeum.
 Ecumenically, he has served terms as Clerk of the Council of Christian Churches within the UUA and as the Secretary for the Evangelical Missionary Society in Boston.